+Rule 50.3 Criminal Transfers

-Rule 50.3 Indictment When Plea Pending
+(a) Indictment When Plea Pending.

-Whenever an information or indictment originating in another District is transferred to this court pursuant to FED.
-R. CRIM.
+Whenever an information or indictment originating in another District is transferred to this court pursuant to Fed.
+R. Crim.
 P. 20 and involves a defendant also proceeded against by indictment or information in this District, the clerk shall directly assign the Rule 20 transferred matter to the calendar of the judge to whom the matter arising in this District is assigned.
 If an indictment is returned in this District against a defendant who has a Rule 20 plea pending, the indictment shall be directly assigned to the judge to whom the Rule 20 plea has been assigned.